Incentives & taxes in the Netherlands

 - An efficient fiscal unity regime, providing tax consolidation for Dutch activities within a corporate group.

-- No statutory withholding tax on outgoing interest and royalty payments.
+- No withholding tax on outgoing interest and royalty payments in most cases.

 - For companies looking to bring employees from abroad, the 30% ruling allows employers to offer 30% of employee salaries tax-free in order to compensate for the extra costs costs international employees incur when moving to the Netherlands.